Loft aerial installations

 Furthermore, do not confuse "loft aerials" with indoor / set top aerials.

 It is undoubtedly true that aerials work much better without a roof in the way of the transmissions but TV antennas can work reasonably well in lofts provided your signal strength is reasonable or, preferably, good.
-One should bear in mind that when the transmission power went up considerably at switchover (e.g. Crystal Palace went from 20kW to 200kW ! ) many more sites are in decent signal areas than was the case before.
+One should bear in mind that when the transmission power went up considerably at switchover (which occurred 2008 to 2012) many more sites are in decent signal areas than was the case before.

 On the other hand, in poor signal areas we do not normally recommend installing loft TV aerials, though some people have no choice as there may be planning restrictions on outside antennas or access problems may be too severe.